AYE AYE FOR AI

 Preface: Backing up a bit, most business owners (Management), large and small, throughout human history, agree that employees (Labor) are expensive, annoying and require a great deal of time and supervision.
 Business would flow a lot easier and cheaper without them.
 Enslavement did not pan out, maybe AI will?

-Unequivocally, to date, AI is a fundraising fever, a real cash cow.
+Unequivocally, AI is a fundraising fever, a real cash cow.
 Like a drunken sailor, the elites are throwing lotsa good money at it, without knowing exactly where the yacht is headed.

 Tech needs a new product.
 I always thought search engines were a free gift.
 Heck, they're just selling ads.
-In this tight economy, the search engine monopoly places my inquiries at a very low priority.
+In this tight ad economy, the search engine monopoly places my inquiries at a very low priority.
 I learn nothing, but I can buy more stuff.
-Ya know, I'd pay extra to use a search engine that works.
+Want a search engine that works?
+You'll have to subscribe to AI.

 This week, an AI mastermind ran away from his job screaming something like "I have seen the future and it is Armageddon."
 Another egghead announced with pleasure that his AI is creating beautifully and safely, all by itself.
 He is curious to see where it goes.
 Gulp.

-In this week's Sunday Lounge! issue, we present a curated collection of the latest AI news.
+In this week's Sunday Lounge! issue, we present a collection of the latest AI news.
 I call it a must-read, since humanity may be at stake.
-What would my grandparent's think about that?
+What would my heavenly grandparent's think about all that?
 I'll ask Mark.

 Art Report Today .com